-Earlier this year, in the most recent auction of subsidies – auction round four (AR4), contracts were agreed to support the development of 900MW of onshore wind, 2.2GW of solar and 7GW of offshore wind, plus lesser amounts of other types of generation.
-These contracts cleared at the following prices:
+Earlier this year, in auction round four (AR4), contracts were agreed to support the development of 900MW of onshore wind, 2.2GW of solar and 7GW of offshore wind, plus lesser amounts of other types of generation.
+These contracts cleared at:

 - £42.47MWh for the onshore wind;

 These are 2012 prices, equivalent to £55.64MWh, £60.25MWh and £48.93MWh in today’s prices, respectively.
 Successful bidders receive the guaranteed price, adjusted for inflation based on CPI, for 15 years from the date that production commences.
 Income from power sales below these prices is topped up to the guaranteed level by the government-owned Low Carbon Contracts Company (LCCC), and income from power sales above this level is handed over to the LCCC.

 In its annual report covering the 12 months ended 31 March 2022, JLEN noted a risk that discount rates used to calculate the NAV increase in a high inflation environment, impacting valuations.
 However, it also noted that recent market transactions had supported the view that attractive infrastructure assets remain in high demand with institutional investors.